Tyre Extinguishers: Organisation

 The name "Tyre Extinguishers" began appearing in 2021, but the group's actions did not begin until March 2022.
 In 2007, a Swedish group called "The Indians of the Asphalt Jungle" had embraced the same tactic, deflating over 1,500 SUVs (according to its own numbers) and, as reported by Vice, "helping to send the usually relentless growth of domestic SUV sales into a rare reverse".

-The group was described by Aston University academics Oscar Berglund and Graeme Hayes as a "pop-up climate movement," given the group's emphasis on individuals or small groups taking action wherever they are using the materials on the Tyre Extinguishers website, rather than a more centralised structure.
+The group was described by Aston University academics Oscar Berglund and Graeme Hayes as a "pop-up climate movement", given the group's emphasis on individuals or small groups taking action wherever they are using the materials on the Tyre Extinguishers website, rather than a more centralised structure.

-Lund University professor Andreas Malm (whose book How to Blow Up a Pipeline argues in favour of the sabotage of fossil fuel infrastructure as a form of environmental activism, and who the Tyre Extinguishers have cited as an inspiration) called the group's actions a form of "extremely peaceful and gentle sabotage."
+Lund University professor Andreas Malm (whose book How to Blow Up a Pipeline argues in favour of the sabotage of fossil fuel infrastructure as a form of environmental activism, and who the Tyre Extinguishers have cited as an inspiration) called the group's actions a form of "extremely peaceful and gentle sabotage".
 Malm continued, "anyone can deflate an SUV: it is virtually child's play.
 It requires no formal organization, no leadership, no funds, no implements other than bits of gravel or beans or green lentils.
-Given the infinitely replicable nature of the action—sabotage as meme—its potential for making SUV ownership less convenient and attractive could not be discounted."
+Given the infinitely replicable nature of the action - sabotage as meme - its potential for making SUV ownership less convenient and attractive could not be discounted".

 Separate groups have begun to use similar tactics, such as a group called Reclaim Our Communities in Bristol, UK, which deflated tyres on more than 100 SUVs and 4x4s in the city in October 2023.

 Legality

 The group claims to have faced no legal issues, and has said that it understood police forces in the United Kingdom to be "divided" on whether it was a crime to let the air out of a tyre.

 Journalists have described the actions as criminal and authorities in certain regions have encouraged witnesses to come forward with information.
-In the U.S., Car and Driver magazine noted "State laws against 'tampering with a motor vehicle' are likely to be enforceable, but of course, first the person would have to be caught in the act of letting the air out of the tires."
-On a much larger scale than lentils in tyres, many other journalists have put forth the greater issue of the anthropogenic climate crisis as criminal.
+In the U.S., Car and Driver magazine noted "State laws against 'tampering with a motor vehicle' are likely to be enforceable, but of course, first the person would have to be caught in the act of letting the air out of the tires".

-In Singapore in 2025, a man was found guilty of commiting mischief after deflating the tyres of seven vehicles in a car park in Woodlands.
+In Singapore in 2025, a man was found guilty of committing mischief after deflating the tyres of seven vehicles in a car park in Woodlands.
 He was fined S$3,000 (US$2,300) after voluntarily compensating the victims for damages related to re-inflating the tyres and writing a letter of apology.